danemacmillan/vagrantshell/etc/nginx/sites-enabled/README.md

 browser at that domain and all the content within that directory will be served automatically, without need for additional configuration.

-# Custom vhosts
+# Custom virtual hosts

-If the default wildcard vhost configuration is not sufficient, you can still create a new *.conf file in `nginx/vhosts/*.conf` with whatever specific values required, and then add the corresponding directory in `sites`.
+If the default wildcard vhost configuration is not sufficient, you can still create a new *.conf file in `nginx/sites-enabled/*.conf` with whatever specific values required, and then add the corresponding directory in `sites`.
 This will not have any impact on the way wildcard domains work.
 Odds are, this will not need to be used, except for rare requirements.